Participant Information & Consent – In-app

 7.3.
 Restricted Access: Access to the identifying and deidentified data is strictly limited to authorised employees on the research team for approved purposes, as detailed in section 8.
 How will my information be used.

-1. How will my information be used?
+8. How will my information be used

-● analysis of eye-movement patterns
+• analysis of eye-movement patterns

-● development and validation of eye-movement algorithms
+• development and validation of eye-movement algorithms

-● scientific publication and presentation of aggregated findings
+• scientific publication and presentation of aggregated findings

-● internal research and quality assurance related to eye-movement measurement
+• internal research and quality assurance related to eye-movement measurement

-1. Who is running and paying for this project?
+9. Who is running and paying for this project?

 This study is sponsored by BrainEye (Neuro Optica Operations Pty Ltd).
 It is important that you know that the researchers conducting this study are employees of BrainEye and may hold a financial interest (shares) in the company.
+This has been declared to the Human Research Ethics Committee, which has approved a plan to manage this conflict of interest.

-1. Who has reviewed this project?
+10. Who has reviewed this project?

 For any questions about the study itself, please contact the Principal Investigator, A/Prof Joanne Fielding, joanne.fielding@braineye.com.

-1. What happens if something goes wrong?
+11. What happens if something goes wrong?

 If you have any questions, concerns, or complaints about how the study is being conducted, you should first contact the research team.